aul12/Website2/portfolio.md

 # RoboCup Junior
 From 2011 to 2016 i participated in [RoboCup Junior](https://junior.robocup.org/about/) (Soccer-Open League), with Team "Bodenseehaie" as the software team lead.
 In 2015 we won the german championship and participated at the worldcup in Hefei, China.
 In 2016 we won the overall worldcup with our self developed robots.

+To extend our testing capabilities i developed a complete end-to-end simulator using Electron and Web-GL.
+This allowed us to test software indepent of the hardware.
+The complete simulator is available on [Github](https://github.com/aul12/RoboCup-Simulation), licensed under GPLv3.
 ![RoboCup](../assets/img/robocup.jpg "RoboCup")

 # SerialToolbox